ditdot-dev/dark-mode-example/README.md

-# Dark Mode Example
+# Dark Mode with prefers-color-scheme 🌗
+> Enable Dark Mode with prefers-color-scheme media query in Javascript and override with a mode switch

+Animated example of dark mode feature implemented with prefers-color-scheme and checked programatically with window.matchMedia() method

 <p align="center">
   <img src="https://github.com/ditdot-dev/dark-mode-example/blob/master/assets/dark-mode-screenshot-2.png?raw=true" alt="Dark Mode Screenshot"/>
 </p>

+## Features

-Animated example of the dark mode feature made with the prefers-color-scheme media query.
-Automatically detects the preferred color scheme based on the user's color scheme preference set at the system level.
-Toggle the switch to override the preference set in the system.
+- automatically detects the preferred mode based on the color scheme preference set at the system level
+- colors are inverted with `filter: invert(100%)`
+- mode switch overrides the preference set in the system
+- activation of dark mode triggers the animation

+## Clone

+Clone this repo to your local machine using https://github.com/ditdot-dev/dark-mode-example.git

 ## License